Youngzt998/ziteng.yang.github.io/index.md

 <u>I will probably also be learning the fundamental knowledges of those topics in the following one or two years</u>:

 - Computability
-- Separation Logic (meta-theory and application),
+- Separation Logic (both meta-theory and application),
 - Meta-theory of Coq proof assistant, i.e. *Calculus of Constructions*
 - Basic knowledge of type theory
 - LLVM